Saturday, June 16, 2018

 Its maple-shaped leaves are not visible here.
 The big leaves are prairie dock.

-Here alumroot is in one of its favorite savanna haunts - a thicket along with dropseed grass, gray dogwood, hickory and grape.
+Here alumroot blooms in one of its favorite savanna haunts - a thicket along with dropseed grass, gray dogwood, hickory and grape.

 Again, the big leaves are prairie dock.
 The big spray of white pea flowers is white false indigo.